Sjeiti/ronvalstarnl/src/data/markdown/post_refactoring-for-speed.md

 In 2006 I implemented Wordpress into my site.
 Before that I was using a custom built CMS.
 Back then Wordpress was not what it is now but through the years it got better and [more popular](https://trends.google.com/trends/explore/TIMESERIES/1569346200?hl=en-AU&tz=-120&date=all&q=wordpress,joomla,drupal,wix,typo3&sni=3), and with that popularity: more prone to get hacked.

 To protect it you use plugins that in turn slow down your site.
 To speed it all up there are caching plugins.
-All of which need to be updated every time Worpress pushes another minor version.
+All of which need to be updated every time Wordpress pushes another minor version.

 My site really wasn't that slow: I was using cached REST responses onto a Vue single page application.
 But every now and then an uncached call would slow it to a crawl.
 And it got me wondering why I was using Wordpress in the first place.
 I had no webshop or anything so the only server side code that would justify it were the comments and the search.
 People used to comment in the webs heydays.
 But the only comment as of late is one last year, by my dad :-)